nhoffman/lab-software-whitepaper/README.md

 ## What's in this repository?

-This repository contains the manuscript text in Markdown format - or more specifically, a Markdown variant intended to be compiled using the reproducible research tool ``Knitr`` called RMarkdown.
-Here are some links that explain:
+This repository contains the manuscript text in Markdown format - or more specifically, a Markdown variant RMarkdown, compiled using the reproducible research tool ``Knitr``.
+Further explanation and instructions are here:

 - http://svmiller.com/blog/2016/02/svm-r-markdown-manuscript/
 - https://github.com/svmiller/svm-r-markdown-templates